 I am not of course suggesting that there is a clear-cut true generalization here about stranding adjunct prepositions being always disallowed.
 Quite the reverse: the example from Lady Bracknell itself is solid evidence against such a generalization.
 I take her utterance to be entirely well formed in Standard English, and thoroughly idiomatic; so the generalization that prepositions can be stranded only when they head complements, not when they head adjuncts, is (despite the foregoing examples) not accurate.

-What exactly makes the examples in the green column above seem less felicitous than the ones in the red column has yet to be identified (obviously, it is likely to have something to do with plausibility and naturalness of the situation depicted, and frequency of the habit of stranding in that particular phrase; pragmatic concerns rather than syntactic ones, in other words).
+What exactly makes the examples in the red column above seem less felicitous than the ones in the green column has yet to be identified (obviously, it is likely to have something to do with plausibility and naturalness of the situation depicted, and frequency of the habit of stranding in that particular phrase; pragmatic concerns rather than syntactic ones, in other words).

-But the issue of the "preposition at the end of the sentence" (a misnomer: none of my examples above have the stranded preposition at the end of the sentence) should not concern sensible people.
+But the issue of the "preposition at the end of the sentence" (a misnomer: not one of my examples above has the stranded preposition at the end of the sentence) should not concern sensible people.
 It is not kind of grammatical sin.
 Lady Bracknell, an archetypal Standard English speaker if ever there was one, strands not only complement PP heads but also adjunct PP heads, whenever she damned well pleases.

 [Would-be commenters: Please note that Language Log now has a penalty of death for perpetrating the two most common jokey remarks about the stranding of prepositions; so before you submit a comment, think about whether you want a hit man on your trail.
 Thank you.]